SzymonTurek/Shiny_Circleplot/README.md

 | ctg1673    | 4422018     | 4422018     |

 The next step is to load the downloaded file with chromosome positions into the next tab, where we select the number of files and colors corresponding to HEX values.
 The application allows you to upload up to 7 files with positions on genomes.
 The application allows you to download visualisations in PDF format.
+The demo data catalog contains a sample file containing an input file with positions on contigs and three files containing SNP positions on chromosomes.

+##Info
+The script was prepared as part of the National Science Center project UMO-2020/37/B/NZ9/00586.